mjordan/islandora_batch_with_derivs/README.md

 1. you have created derivatives outside of Islandora to reduce the amount of time it takes to ingest a large batch
 2. you are migrating content into Islandora and can export the content you are migrating from the source platform with datastreams pregenerated.
+3. you are migrating content from one Islandora instance to another.
+This is a special case covered in more detail in the "Moving content between Islandora instances", below.

 We need to use a specialized batch ingest module for this because the standard Islandora Batch only allows for two files per object, one .xml file for the MODS or DC and one other file for the OBJ.
 Islandora Batch with Derivatives allows you to group all of the files corresonding to an object's datastreams (with the exception of RELS-EXT) into a subdirectory, as illustrated below.